obsxrver/ComfyUI-Distributed/README.md

 1. Open your ComfyUI workflow
 2. Add **Distributed Seed** → connect to sampler's seed
+3. (Optional) Add **Distributed Image Primitive** → connect its `text` output to *Load Image* `image` input for per-worker files
-3. Add **Distributed Collector** → after VAE Decode
+4. Add **Distributed Collector** → after VAE Decode
-4. Enable workers in the UI
+5. Enable workers in the UI
-5. Run the workflow!
+6. Run the workflow!

+> Tip: feed the node with a Primitive/Number set to *increment after generate*.
+Each batch index is expanded for every enabled worker, so filenames like `image{index}.png` automatically advance per worker.

 ### Parallel WAN Generation
 Generate multiple videos in the time it takes to generate one.
 Each worker uses a different seed.